Train the Next Generation of Interfaith Leaders

 Because coaches draw on real world experience from their time in the training room, applicants must have attended an Interfaith Leadership Institute or a Regional Leadership Gathering.

-This year, the Coach Program is moving to a calendar year and will go from January 2019 through December 2019.
-Coaches must be active students in good standing for the full year and cannot be studying abroad in calendar year 2019*.
+This year, the Coach Program lasts a full year from January 2020 through December 2020.
+Coaches must be active students in good standing for the full year and cannot be studying abroad in calendar year 2020*.
 Here are a few additional dates coaches need to be available to travel to Chicago (costs covered by IFYC):

-*With prior discussion, exceptions can be made for short study abroad programs happening in June-July 2019.
+*With prior discussion, exceptions can be made for short study abroad programs happening in May-June 2020.

 Apply for the Coach Program